 The financial year begins on 1 July.
 The budget is divided into an operating budget and a capital budget.
-The bulk of the capital budget is dedicated to spending money on core infrastructural services for water, sanitation, electricity, solid waste, housing, transport, roads and stormwater projects.
+The bulk of the capital budget is dedicated to spending money on core infrastructural services for water, sanitation, electricity, solid waste, human settlements, transport, roads and stormwater projects.

 Where does the City's revenue come from?

 The City collects revenue from various sources.
-To achieve sustainable service delivery, we have to ensure sustainable income streams to our services.
+To maintain sustainable service delivery, we have to ensure sustainable revenue streams from our revenue generating services.

-Property rates are an important source of income, accounting for approximately 21% of the City’s revenue.
+Property Rates and Service Charges are important sources of income of the City’s revenue basket.
 Other sources include tariffs charged for water and sanitation, electricity and solid waste management, as well as other revenue veins such as investment income and National and Provincial grants.

 What does the City spend its revenue on?

-The City spends its revenue on the following services:
+The City spends its revenue inter alia on the following: